EyasuTeshome/shifttracker/job-search/where-do-I-find-jobs-to-apply-to.md

 - [https://github.com/lukasz-madon/awesome-remote-job/](https://github.com/lukasz-madon/awesome-remote-job/)
 - [https://dev.to/duomly/18-websites-where-you-can-find-a-remote-job-3a91](https://dev.to/duomly/18-websites-where-you-can-find-a-remote-job-3a91)

+Another interest option is [DiversifyTech](https://www.diversifytech.com/post-a-job), a job board that includes remote jobs for "underestimated folks in Tech" as they mention in their web page.
+You can look for job postings and also create a profile in their talent directory.

-If you are interested in remote jobs, you should set up alerts on all those websites and build the habit of checking for new remote jobs there every day.
+If you are interested in remote jobs, you should set up alerts on all those websites and build the habit of checking for new remote jobs there every day. mention

 ### **Local job boards**